sharetribe/sharetribe/README.md

 Default configuration settings are stored in `config/config.default.yml`.
 If you need to change these, use the `config/config.yml` file to override the defaults.
 You can also set configuration values to environment variables.

+React components can be created using hot module replacement HMR technique behind /styleguide path in local development environment.
+Webpack is used to bundle React components for deployments and hot loading.
+Related webpack configs can be found from folder sharetribe/client/

 ### Unofficial installation instructions

 Use these instructions to set up and deploy Sharetribe for production in different environments.
 They have been put together by the developer community, and are not officially maintained by the Sharetribe core team.
 The instructions might be somewhat out of date.